flyingwolf1701/Architectum/arch_project_docs/project_brief.md

 ## Introduction

 Architectum addresses two parallel challenges in modern software development: AI comprehension limitations and human navigation difficulties in complex codebases.
-While these challenges manifest differently, they share a common solution in a graph-based representation of code relationships.
+While these challenges manifest differently, they share a common solution in a relationship-based representation of code.

 ## Problem #1: AI Comprehension Barriers